-For the first time in the nation’s history, Austria will be taking part in consecutive European Championships.
+For the first time in the nation’s history, Austria will be taking part in the knockout stages of the European Championships.

-Following their debut appearance in the tournament in 2008 (for which they qualified automatically as co-hosts) Das Team have gone on to appear at Euro 2016, and will now make their third showing in the quadrennial competition.
+Following their debut appearance in the tournament in 2008 (for which they qualified automatically as co-hosts) Das Team have gone on to appear at Euro 2016, and have now made their third showing in the quadrennial competition.

 The path to Euro 2020 was far from routine after Austria lost their opening two games in the qualification campaign, but Franco Foda’s side bounced back to secure second in Group G, posting six wins, including a clean sheet against Robert Lewandowski’s Poland.